Utilizing a layover to see the capital city of Yunnan province.

 Mahavira Hall.

-There are multiple neat Buddhist temples on the hill.
-Further up is another, Taihua Temple:
+There were multiple neat Buddhist temples on the hill.
+I saw another, Taihua, Further up:

 Daxiong hall